 Isabelle Franklin Brown “Ma, Grandma, Aunt Sis, Ms. Brown” was the emblem of courage, strength, tough love and resilience.
 She was born on September 20, 1935 in Fluvanna County, VA to the late John Franklin and Emily Watkins Franklin.
 Having accepted Christ at an early age, Isabelle joined the Columbia Baptist Church.
 She moved to Richmond, VA as a teenager and graduated from the M.L.
 Walker High School.

-To send flowers in memory of Isabelle Brown (franklin), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Isabelle Brown (franklin), please visit our Heartfelt Sympathies Store.

 While in Richmond, Isabelle met Theodore R. Brown, Sr. and in 1951 they were united in holy matrimony.
 She and her husband decided later to relocate to Boston, Massachusetts.
 They purchased a multi-family home for their growing family and also owned a corner store.
 Isabelle was employed with Raytheon, Polaroid, Brush Hill Bus, and Boston Public Schools until her retirement.

 Isabelle loved to serve God.
 She united with the Pleasant Hill Baptist Church and was a member for over 50 years.
 She was an active member until her health began to fail.
 She served on the Kitchen Ministry, sang in the Jubilee Choir, and was the President of the Samuel H. Bullock Missionary Circle.
 She also drove the church van which she loved.
 Riding with her was always an adventure of laughing and stories.
 She took passenger safety and courtesy very seriously.
 If violated either of these things you might find yourself left behind.
 If you ever rode the Pleasant Hill van you know what this means.